mkorkalo/open-vmdk-docker/README.md

 * Shell
 * A VMDK image
 * An OVF template (you can use the included one, if you like)
+* qemu-img (optional, if vmdk conversion is required)

 ## Example